 Good Academic Standing.
 A student who meets the University's retention standards is in good academic standing.

 Academic Notice.
 Freshmen students, 30 or fewer semester hours, with a retention GPA of 1.7 to less than 2.0 will be placed on academic notice and may be required to participate in special academic support activities as a condition of continued enrollment.
 Academic notice is not recorded on the transcript.
+Students placed on academic notice with fewer than 45 earned college-level credit hours will be required to successfully complete UNIV 2001.

 Academic Probation.
 A student who fails to meet the retention standards will be placed on academic probation and will remain on probation until the applicable retention standard is met or he/she is placed on academic suspension.
 Students on academic probation may be required to participate in special academic support activities as a condition of continued enrollment.
 Academic probation is recorded on the transcript.
+Students placed on academic probation with fewer than 45 earned college-level credit hours will be required to successfully complete UNIV 2001.

 Academic Suspension.
 Academic suspension will occur at the end of any semester during which a student who is on academic probation fails to meet the applicable retention standard or fails to earn a semester GPA of at least 2.0 in regularly graded work, not to include activity or performance courses.
 Suspended students may not be reinstated until one regular semester (fall or spring) has elapsed.
 Academic suspension is recorded on the transcript.